WofWca/safe-init-destroy/README.md

 # safe-init-destroy

-If you have a function called `destroy` (or `deinit`) and it is longer than 3 lines, you may want to rewrite it using this library.
+If you have a function called `destroy` (or `deinit`) and it is longer than 3 lines, you may want to rewrite it using this approach.

 ## Example